Angler phishing on social media

 • Beware of links: Be careful when clicking links that are sent to you by strangers, especially in e-mails and direct messages.
 You can always say that you won’t click the link since you don’t know the person, and your cybersecurity is very important to you.
 If you’re sitting with a genuine employee, they will try and explain an alternative to you clicking the link - whereas a fraud often will try and convince you to click the link.

-Responding to Victimization
+Responding to victimization

 Angler phishing serves as proof of the constantly changing strategies used by cybercriminals and emphasizes the importance of being aware and cautious online.
 You can improve your digital defenses and prevent the schemes of cybercriminals by understanding the methods they use in these social media-based attacks, spotting potential warning signs, and acting quickly to take action.

-You can navigate the connected world of social media with resiliency and confidence by being cautious and by looking for the signs of malicious actors on the loose
+You can navigate the connected world of social media with resiliency and confidence by being cautious and by looking for the signs of malicious actors on the loose.

-View all posts by Caroline Preisler
+View all posts by Sarah Krarup

 Similar posts